Dragonfly Energy (NASDAQ:DFLI) PT Raised to $1.50

-Dragonfly Energy (NASDAQ:DFLI – Get Free Report) had its target price lifted by equities research analysts at Roth Mkm from $0.90 to $1.50 in a research note issued on Wednesday, Benzinga reports.
-The brokerage presently has a “buy” rating on the stock.
-Roth Mkm’s target price would indicate a potential upside of 44.93% from the company’s previous close.
+Dragonfly Energy (NASDAQ:DFLI – Free Report) had its target price boosted by Canaccord Genuity Group from $1.25 to $1.50 in a report published on Wednesday morning, Benzinga reports.
+The brokerage currently has a buy rating on the stock.

-A number of other brokerages have also issued reports on DFLI.
-Canaccord Genuity Group raised their price target on Dragonfly Energy from $1.25 to $1.50 and gave the stock a “buy” rating in a research note on Wednesday.
-Roth Capital reiterated a “buy” rating on shares of Dragonfly Energy in a report on Tuesday, April 16th.
-Finally, Chardan Capital reaffirmed a “buy” rating and set a $3.00 target price on shares of Dragonfly Energy in a research report on Tuesday, April 16th.
+Several other equities analysts have also weighed in on the stock.
+Roth Capital reissued a buy rating on shares of Dragonfly Energy in a research report on Tuesday, April 16th.
+Chardan Capital restated a buy rating and issued a $3.00 price target on shares of Dragonfly Energy in a research note on Tuesday, April 16th.
+Finally, Roth Mkm restated a buy rating and issued a $0.90 price target on shares of Dragonfly Energy in a research note on Tuesday, April 16th.

 Dragonfly Energy Price Performance

-Dragonfly Energy (NASDAQ:DFLI – Get Free Report) last posted its quarterly earnings data on Monday, April 15th.
-The company reported $0.05 earnings per share for the quarter.
-The business had revenue of $10.44 million for the quarter.
+Dragonfly Energy (NASDAQ:DFLI – Get Free Report) last issued its quarterly earnings data on Tuesday, May 14th.
+The company reported ($0.17) earnings per share for the quarter, missing the consensus estimate of ($0.16) by ($0.01).
+The company had revenue of $12.51 million during the quarter, compared to the consensus estimate of $12.11 million.
 Dragonfly Energy had a negative net margin of 21.46% and a negative return on equity of 110.79%.
-On average, equities research analysts anticipate that Dragonfly Energy will post -0.51 earnings per share for the current year.
+During the same period in the previous year, the company earned ($0.28) earnings per share.
+Analysts predict that Dragonfly Energy will post -0.51 earnings per share for the current fiscal year.

-Hedge funds have recently bought and sold shares of the business.
-KFG Wealth Management LLC increased its position in Dragonfly Energy by 174.3% during the first quarter.
-KFG Wealth Management LLC now owns 308,830 shares of the company’s stock worth $167,000 after purchasing an additional 196,230 shares during the last quarter.
-Koshinski Asset Management Inc. boosted its stake in Dragonfly Energy by 100.0% during the fourth quarter.
-Koshinski Asset Management Inc. now owns 240,000 shares of the company’s stock worth $130,000 after buying an additional 120,000 shares during the period.
-Finally, Allspring Global Investments Holdings LLC purchased a new stake in shares of Dragonfly Energy in the 3rd quarter valued at approximately $34,000.
-Institutional investors and hedge funds own 8.19% of the company’s stock.
+A number of large investors have recently bought and sold shares of DFLI.
+Allspring Global Investments Holdings LLC acquired a new stake in Dragonfly Energy during the third quarter worth about $34,000.
+KFG Wealth Management LLC grew its stake in Dragonfly Energy by 323.3% during the fourth quarter.
+KFG Wealth Management LLC now owns 112,600 shares of the company’s stock worth $61,000 after buying an additional 86,000 shares in the last quarter.
+Finally, Koshinski Asset Management Inc. grew its stake in Dragonfly Energy by 100.0% during the fourth quarter.
+Koshinski Asset Management Inc. now owns 240,000 shares of the company’s stock worth $130,000 after buying an additional 120,000 shares in the last quarter.
+8.19% of the stock is currently owned by institutional investors and hedge funds.

 Dragonfly Energy Holdings Corp. engages in the manufacturing and sale of deep cycle lithium-ion batteries for recreational vehicles, marine vessels, solar and off-grid residence industries, and industrial and energy storage markets.
 The company provides lithium power systems comprising solar panels, chargers and inverters, system monitoring, alternator regulators, accessories, and others.